BlinkyStitt/WyseNynja.github.io/_posts/2015-04-12-howto-offline-laptop.markdown

     * 2048 MB of RAM
     * Create a VDI, dynamically allocated, 80 GB drive
 1. Open Settings > Storage
-1. Select the CD/DVD Drive and select the Lubuntu alternate ISO
+1. Select the CD/DVD Drive and select the Lubuntu minimal ISO
 1. Click "OK"
 1. Click "Start"
 1. Follow the prompts to install Lubuntu